evanx/redex/README.md

 #### RateLimitFilter

-Limit the rate of messages that are processed.
+This processor limits the rate of messages that are processed.

 Config: `RateLimitFilter.singleton.yaml`
 ```yaml